People & Research

 Undergraduate Researcher

 Mila is a junior at UC Berkeley, majoring in Neuroscience.
 She volunteers in the Walnut Creek Emergency Department, the Berkeley Suitcase Clinic, and the Golden Bear Sleep and Mood Research Clinic.
-Her research in the Dean Lab focuses on functional genomics related to C. trachomatis genomic strains in endocervical and rectal sites.
+Her research in the Dean Lab focuses on functional genomics related to C. trachomatis genomic strains in endocervical, urethral, and rectal sites.